The Gambia: Administrative divisions

 The Gambia is divided into eight local government areas, including the national capital, Banjul, which is classified as a city.
 The divisions of The Gambia were created by the Independent Electoral Commission in accordance to Article 192 of the National Constitution.
+As a unitary state, laws from the capital city are made for the entire country but local governmental authorities are allowed to make by-laws as part of an effort to decentralise the country since around the late 80's to early 90's.
+It is done through A National Policy for Decentralization and Local Development program which consists of phase 1 between 2015–2019 and phase 2 through 2020–2024.